juancumbeq/platzi-frontend-developer/README.md

 <br>
 <br>

-## Selectors types: basics and combiners
+## Selectors Types: Basics and Combiners

 Selectors in CSS define the HTML element or set of elements to which styles will be applied.
 CSS has built-in color names that you can explore.
 Let's dive deeper into selectors.